-The mixed sand and gravel (shell) beach classification (ESI Ranking 5) includes those beaches composed mostly of fine-grained sand that also contain a moderately high percentage of shell (Figure 7).
-These beaches occur on Bolivar Peninsula between Crystal Beach and Rollover Pass, between High Island and Sea Rim State Park, and along spoil islands in East and West Bays and Galveston Bay.
+The mixed sand and gravel (shell) beach classification (ESI Ranking 5) includes those beaches composed mostly of fine-grained sand that also contain a moderately high percentage of shell (Figure 6).
+These beaches occur on segments of Matagorda Peninsula west of the Colorado River entrance.